 Man and a woman enjoy flying together in a wind tunnel.

-By 2030, producers will operate in fundamentally different ways, thanks to shifting client needs, technology transformation and innovative new product offerings to drive value.
+By 2030, producers will operate in fundamentally different ways, due to shifting client needs, tech transformation and new product offerings.

 In brief